Frequently Asked Questions

 A: We modify the surface of an object so that light rays hitting it are redirected to produce an image.
 It’s the same physical principle as a magnifying lens or a curved mirror.
 In a first step, we use our computer algorithms to calculate the surface needed to produce the desired image out of light.
 The result is a 3D file that can be fabricated in a second step.

 Q: What is Rayform's business model?

 A: Based on our client's specifications, we calculate the 3D surface using our algorithms which we deliver in the form of a 3D file.
-We charge a fixed cost per calculation, plus a royalty based on the number of objects produced with this surface.
+We charge a fixed cost per project plus a license for the production of a certain amount of units.